 In my case, not a chance given that I beat the snot out of my wireless headphones.
 I can normally get them to last a few years before they die but that leaves me with not much to eBay at the end.
 If you are careful with your headphones and don’t use them too much (what fun is that?) you might eke out $100 or less at the end of ownership.
 The problem is that, in the category, there are cheap/new solutions that people can buy that might not sound as good as your headphones but also have more modern connectivity and better features.

 Final Thoughts on The Sennheiser Momentum 4 Headphones…

-The Sennheiser Momentum 4 wireless over-the-ear headphones aren’t the sexiest in a pretty sexed-up category but they might just have the best bass and overall sound that I’ve heard in close to two dozen reviews of headphones in this space.
+The Sennheiser Momentum 4 wireless over-the-ear headphones (buy at Amazon) aren’t the sexiest in a pretty sexed-up category but they might just have the best bass and overall sound that I’ve heard in close to two dozen reviews of headphones in this space.

 The Momentum 4s are easy to use and are performance-first in their focus.
 They deliver solid bass, an open mid-range, and pleasing high frequency sound that is never shrill or thin sounding.
 There is a lot to like about the sound of these headphones.
 A lot.